HVAC Trade School Guide 2026: Programs, Costs & Careers

 Training Facility

 A top tier hvac trade school will have a modern training facility with a variety of residential and commercial HVAC systems.
 You should have the opportunity to work on different types of furnaces, air conditioners, heat pumps, and refrigeration units from various manufacturers.
-This hands on experience is crucial for becoming a competent technician.

 Faculty and Staff